 We here consider perhaps the most generalisable and realistic version of optimal stopping problem: the full information problem (Lee, 2006).
 Consider a full information problem for hiring a new employee.
 The employer can use prior knowledge about the probability distribution that generates employees of varying quality (i.e., the generating distribution of option values).
-Then the employer interviews a known number of job candidates one at a time such that the quality of each candidate is revealed only at the time of interview.
+Then, the employer interviews a known number of job candidates one at a time such that the quality of each candidate is revealed only at the time of interview.
 After each interview, the employer must decide whether to hire the candidate or reject them and interview a new one.
-Rejected candidates are quickly hired by competitors and so cannot be recalled for choice later sample a new option.
+In this example we may assume that rejected candidates are quickly hired by competitors and so once rejected, cannot be recalled as an available choice later.

 The current state-of-the-art ideal observer for the full information problem (Costa & Averbeck, 2015) is an evolution of the long-standing Gilbert & Mosteller solution (1966).
-The ideal observer knows the mean and variance of a normally distributed prior on the potential option values.
+The ideal observer knows the mean and variance of a normally distributed prior of the potential option values.
 Then, using this generating distribution, the expected reward value of future samples if the agent were to continue sampling can be computed.
-This expected value functions as a varying choice threshold, which the current option value on offer must exceed to be chosen.
+This expected value functions as a varying choice threshold which the current option value on offer must exceed to be chosen.

 Although many previous studies of optimal stopping problems (e.g., Baumann et al., 2020; Cardinale et al., 2021; Costa & Averbeck, 2015; Goldstein et al., 2020; Guan & Lee, 2018; Guan & Stokes, 2020) asked participants to search for the best number (e.g., price), some recent work introduced an image-based full information problem.
-In Furl et al. (2019), participants attempted to sequentially reject face images before accepting the most attractive one they could.
+In Furl et al. (2019), participants attempted to sequentially reject face images before accepting the most attractive one (to them) that they could.
 Interestingly, participants were biased to sample too many options, relative to the ideal observer.
 A subsequent study (van de Wouw et al., 2022) demonstrated oversampling for more image-based domains: foods and holiday (vacation) destinations.
-Here, we investigated hypothetical sources of this oversampling bias by fitting computational models to participants’ choice behaviour using ten datasets, including data from Furl et al. (2019), van de Wouw et al. (2022) plus three new datasets with new choice domains.
+In the current paper, we investigated hypothetical sources of this oversampling bias by fitting computational models to participants’ choice behaviour using ten datasets, including data from Furl et al. (2019), van de Wouw et al. (2022) plus three new datasets with new choice domains.

 We build on previous approaches at modelling full information problems.
 Lee (2006) devised a model whose free parameters (estimated via fits to participant choice data) are the choice thresholds used at each sequence position.
 These models suggest humans use a linearly collapsing threshold (Baumann et al., 2020).
-Although such a modelling procedure would be useful for identifying how optimal and biased thresholds might differ, this formulation (within substantial addition) does not explicit demonstrate the mechanism by which bias alters the thresholds.
-Here, we examined models that explicate the computational path connecting bias and the ensuing biased thresholds and sampling behaviour and entered these models into formal model comparison for every dataset.
+Although such a modelling procedure would be useful for identifying how optimal and biased thresholds might differ, this formulation (within substantial addition) does not explicitly demonstrate the mechanism by which bias alters the thresholds.
+Here, we examined models that explicate the computational path connecting bias and the ensuing biased thresholds and sampling behaviour, subsequently entering these models into formal model comparison for every dataset.